 In 2012, Mr. Parsons received the Professionalism Award of the Year from the respected Trial Attorneys of New Jersey (TANJ) organization.
-In addition, New York Magazine has listed him as one of the Best Lawyers for the New York area including New York, New Jersey and Connecticut (2008 to the present).
 He has the highest AV rating from Martindale-Hubbell, being AV Peer Review Rated with the highest recognition for ethical standards and legal ability.
 Further, he has been certiﬁed by the New Jersey Supreme Court as a Certiﬁed Civil Trial Attorney.

 He is a member of, and has served as president-elect for, the prestigious American Board of Trial Attorneys (ABOTA), New Jersey chapter.
 Even more, in line with his commitment to give back to the community, he has participated as a faculty member in the ABOTA Trial College at both Princeton and Harvard University.
 He has also participated in the ABOTA Masters in Trial program.
 He is a frequent faculty member and lecturer for both TANJ and the Continuing Legal Education Programs.